onflow/flow/flips/20211007-transaction-fees.md

 - Fees should be proportional to effort: Transactions that require more resources (cpu, memory, bandwidth, storage, ...) from the network, to be processed, should cost more.
 - Surge pricing: If the protocol is experiencing a lot of traffic, all transactions should become more expensive, until the high traffic subsides.

 The ultimate goal from the protocols perspective is that transactions cost exactly the amount of FLOW needed to pay for the cost of the resources needed by the nodes to process the transaction.
-However measuring the exact resource consumption would be difficult and costly in itself, instead the goal is to make a reasonably good approximation and improve that approximation over time.
+However measuring the exact resource consumption would be difficult and costly in itself.
+Instead the goal is to make a reasonably good approximation and improve that approximation over time.

-From the users perspective the implementation of transaction fees should satisfy the following criteria:
+From the users' perspective the implementation of transaction fees should satisfy the following criteria:

 - Fees should be easy to understand:
     - It should be made clear why the transaction fees exist in the form they do.